Gunfire outside Lewiston apartment building hits a refrigerator

-LEWISTON — Police were investigating after shots were reported fired early Thursday on Walnut Street.
+LEWISTON — Police are investigating after shots were reported fired early Thursday on Walnut Street.

 Police said one shot passed through a tenement wall and struck a refrigerator inside a home at 21 Walnut St.